hymm/hsubox.design-2/content/posts/bevy-mem-leak.md

 An easy fix is to just call clear trackers on the render world, but for consistency and a better fix we call it on all sub apps and move the call on the main world out of the schedule and into App::update.
 That should prevent future issues and prevent memory leaks for downstream users of sub apps.
+Running the allocation tracer on 10000 frames confirms that memory us is no longer growing in the example.